odedZaken/The-Rainbow-Test/README.md

-# odedZaken
+# The-Rainbow-Test
-My Rainbow Poem
+My Rainbow Poem:

+purple
+blue
+green
+yellow
+These are the colors of the rainbow!